 Lloyd’s vocation involves working closely with his fellow Master Teachers to grow teacher identity, pedagogical leadership and mentoring capacities of teachers, particularly those from the History and Social Studies Subject Chapters, leading to quality learning experiences for students in the classroom.
 His research interests include History education, curriculum design and pedagogy, adult learning, teacher identity and narrative inquiry.
 Lloyd also enjoys “Talkin’ Baseball” and “Playin’ the Blues”.

-Our team of writers and editors:
+Team of writers and editors

 - Haryanti Sazali

 - Gina Goh